 Helping young people to make healthy choices (including not using tobacco products) is an important part of public health.
-Our Health Promoter engages youth across LGL in collaboration with the Love My Life and Freeze the Industry campaigns.
-There are many opportunities for youth and young adults to be part of a larger movement that will benefit the health of all Ontarians.
-Free training, exciting initiatives and a chance to celebrate your successes are just a few of the reasons to get involved.
-If you are (or you know of) a young person who wants to get involved – contact Rebecca Shams.
+Our Health Promoter offers many opportunities for youth and young adults to be involved in education or advocacy campaigns to promote healthy, tobacco-free living.
+Volunteer hours, free training and exciting initiatives are just some of the great reasons to get involved.

 LML “Love My Life… Tobacco Free”